Mcusac/ScriptCraft-Workspace/implementations/python/scriptcraft/tools/dictionary_driven_checker/README_distributable.md

-# Dictionary Driven Checker 📚
+# Dictionary Driven Checker 🔍

-Validate your data against a data dictionary to ensure it meets all requirements.
-Perfect for quality control and data validation workflows.
+Validate your data files against dictionary specifications to ensure data quality and consistency.
+Uses plugin-based validation rules for numeric, categorical, date, and text data with comprehensive reporting.

 ---